gramener/gramex-guide/formhandler/README.md

 - If the filters do not match any rows, it does not throw any error.
 - `?x-http-method-override=DELETE` overrides the method to use DELETE.
 You can also use the HTTP header `X-HTTP-Method-Override: DELETE`.
+- From Gramex 1.87 onwards, a primary key or `id` is no longer required to DELETE rows

 ## FormHandler JSON body